 “Who does mom love then?”

 We survived.
 I spent the car ride reassuring her that her feelings were totally fair and that she had every right to be angry with me and that even though she may not realize it, I do love her very much.
-We got to my stepson’s school over 30 minutes late.
-He was playing with a friend and didn’t even notice us arrive and was actually somewhat sad we’d come to take him home!
+We got to my stepson’s school over 30 minutes “late”.
+He was, as expected, playing with a friend and didn’t even notice us arrive and was actually sad we’d come to take him home as “early” as we did.
 Within a couple hours or so, things were back to normal with my daughter.
 She accepted my love and was cuddling and wanting to play.
 By nighttime, she was eagerly climbing into bed with me.

 What’s the point of sharing this?